JediahDizon/BurgerBlock/README.md

 requirements states that this project must be implemented in React JS/Angular JS, both of which aren't in the same realm of storing information like a databases does.
 I was intrigued on figuring out just how I can approach this project.

-Basically, what I have to do is to implement a robust front-end web application but somehow expected to add functionalities that needs a database, without actually having access to a database.
+Basically, what I have to do is to implement a robust front-end web application and somehow add functionalities that needs a database <b>without</b> actually having access to a database.
 I don't believe this is possible nor practical unless handcoding is considered okay.
 In that case, it gives the impression that this application isn't aimed to be robust, which I don't think is the case.